 Southwest Health System (SHS) operates Southwest Memorial Hospital, a Critical Access Hospital, and Southwest Medical Group, which comprises clinics offering primary care and specialty services and Southwest Memorial Hospital, a Critical Access Hospital.
-Originally opened to care for our community in 1914, today we offer the latest in medical and surgical technology, emergency care, a vast array of out-patient medical and wellness services, and much more.
+Originally opened to care for our community in 1914, we offer the latest in medical and surgical technology, emergency care, a vast array of out-patient medical and wellness services.

 The Southwest Health System board convenes on the fourth Wednesday of each month at 4:00 p.m.
 The public is invited to attend the open portion of the meetings.
 Please contact us for location information while we are under construction.

 The hospital CEO is appointed by and reports to the SHS board of directors and is employed by Community Hospital Corporation.
 The CEO appoints and manages the health system through members of the Senior Leadership Team, including the Chief Financial Officer, Chief Nursing Officer, Chief Human Resources Officer, and the Practice Administrator.

 Southwest Health System and its subsidiaries are fully accredited by DNV Healthcare.
 The most recent certificate was granted in December of 2017.